Call for Papers

 – Scholarship on the use of technology in the law classroom

 – Legal education, legal education scholarship and social justice in the 21st century

 – The globalisation of legal knowledge, legal practice and legal education

 More broadly, we welcome any paper or poster proposal in the genre of legal education on any substantive area of law that makes an effort to think through the status of legal education scholarship.
 We particularly welcome doctoral, early career and junior scholars.

 The call for papers for this Conference closes on 1 September 2017.
 There are two types of participation in the conference: conference papers and poster presentations.
 Please send conference paper abstracts of no more than 500 words to firstname.lastname@example.org by 1 September 2017.
 If accepted, participants should plan to present papers of 20 minutes’ duration.
 Participants wishing to present a poster should send a 300 words description of their poster presentation by the same date.
 We plan to publish a selection of the conference papers in a special edition of a journal.

-We are delighted to announce two keynote speakers of the conference:
+We are delighted to announce three keynote speakers of the conference:

-Professor Carrie Menkel-Meadow, Chancellor’s Professor of Law at the University of California, Irvine, School of Law.
+Professor Carrie Menkel-Meadow, Chancellor’s Professor of Law at the University of California, Irvine, School of Law, USA..

 A founder of the dispute resolution field, Professor Menkel-Meadow came to UC Irvine School of Law from Georgetown University Law Center, where she is the A.B.
 Chettle, Jr. Professor of Dispute Resolution and Civil Procedure and Director of the Georgetown-Hewlett Program in Conflict Resolution and Legal Problem Solving.
 She has been the Faculty Director of Georgetown’s innovative partnership with 20 law schools from around the world, the Center for Transnational Legal Studies in London, in which faculty and students from participating programs study international and comparative law in a multi-national setting.